Kong/kongponents/docs/guide/usage.md

 import { createApp } from 'vue'
 import { KButton } from '@kong/kongponents'
-import '@kong/kongponents/dist/style.css'
+// Kongponents rely on vue-bind-once directive to work properly
+// Kongponents bundle it into the build so you won't have to install it
+// but you do need to register it import { BindOncePlugin } from 'vue-bind-once' import '@kong/kongponents/dist/style.css'
 // If using Vue-CLI and webpack, you can likely use
 // this path instead: import '~@kong/kongponents/dist/style.css'